BOV-008: Relationship with University-Associated Organizations (formerly known as University-Related Foundations)

-- Exists and operates for the benefit of the University or one or more of its units by providing one or more of the following support functions: fundraising, asset management, programs and services; and
+- Exists and operates for the benefit of the University or one or more of its units by providing one or more of the following support functions: fundraising, asset management, programs, and services.

 - Not an agency, organization, corporation, or unit of the University or the Commonwealth of Virginia.

-The University of Virginia recognizes the value and contributions of independent University-Associated Organizations (UAO).
+The University of Virginia recognizes the value and contributions of independent University-Associated Organizations (UAOs).
 The following requirements will direct the University’s relationship with UAOs:

 The Board of Visitors shall have the authority to confer or withdraw recognition of a UAO.

 The University President shall have administrative authority for University-UAO relations, including the authority to enter into negotiations with an organization seeking UAO status and to execute UAO-MOUs with recognized UAOs.
 The President may delegate authority for UAO relations to a designated representative.